mariahsager/webdev-final-project/README.md

 # CS-563 Final Project

-TODO: Description here
+For the final project for CS-563, I created a personal webpage as per the project instructions.
+The main area where I deviated into doing something extra is the page for my vinyl collection.

-The project can be seen live at https://mariahsager.com or, if it fails to load for some reason, `167.99.238.162`.
+The project can be seen live at https://mariahsager.com or, if it fails to load for some reason, http://167.99.238.162.

 ## Deploying locally